 The most astonishing thing to me about this 18-loop version of the braid, was that the original alphabet charts work with it!
 This was totally unexpected… Only one slight adjustment is needed when reading the charts—a very minor one: the column for the second loop applies to the third loop rather than than the second one for this braid.

-I got the idea for these braids while braiding some traditional 14-loop letterbraids as bookmarks to take to Braids 2012.
-In that original 14-loop braid, half of the transferred loops are pulled through 2 loops (=twill), while the other transfers only go through one loop (=plain weave).
+I got the idea for these braids while braiding some 14-loop letterbraid bookmarks to take as gifts to Braids 2012.
+In that traditional 14-loop braid, half of the transferred loops are pulled through 2 loops (=twill), while the other transfers only go through one loop (=plain weave).

 Just on a whim, after braiding the bookmarks, I set up for an 18-loop braid.
-I wanted to try to make an all-twill version of the braid, where all the transferred loops went through two loops, instead of only half of them.*3
+I wanted to try to make an all-twill version of the braid, in which all the transferred loops are pulled through two loops.*3

-[I totally meant to braid "and child of the skies"...But some youtube and other searches came up with this "child of the stars" version of the title and it infected my braid!
-Sorry the photo is so blurry--click on it to see more detail]
+[I actually meant to braid “and child of the skies,” but in searching Youtube for audio clips I had seen this “child of the stars” version of the title and it snuck into the braid. (click photo for closer view)]

 After a while, I did try turning a few of the loops “letterbraid-style” in doing the bicolor-loop patterning–i.e. turning loops over on their fingers to change their color before doing the braiding moves, rather than turning the loops while transferring them.
 I soon noticed that turning the second loop on each hand resulted in a mar to the braid’s weave pattern.
 It turned out that only the first and third loops inward (from each outer edge of a hand) could be turned for a clean pattern, and not the second loop…whereas in the traditional letter-braid, the first and second loops are the only ones that are turned to make patterns.